-Туре Title Description Section New Install Order New Service Install Orders for new services that are not currently being provided by the vendor under EIS.
-G.2.1 New Install Order New Install with Auto Sold CLINs that are bundled as part of another CLIN and automatically sold along with it.
-G.2.2 Change Order Move Order Orders that require the removal of an existing service and/or SRE from one location and the re-installation of the identical service and/or SRE at another location.
-This will result in two line items on the SOCN (one to remove the service from the old location and one to add it to at the new location).
-G.2.3 Change Order Feature Change Order Orders that require changes to the features of an existing service but do not require a change in the CLINs for the service.
-Note: Changes requiring a CLIN change are handled as a disconnect and/or new install.
-G.2.4 Change Order Configuration Change Order Orders that require changes in the configuration of an existing service without adding or removing CLINs.
-G.2.5 Change Order Disconnect Order Disconnect orders are defined as orders that require the removal of services (CLINs) currently being provided.
-Vendors will accept disconnect orders at any time.
-Billing for the disconnected services stop on the completion date in the SOCN and within the provisioning intervals for disconnects as specified in Section G.8 Service Level Management.
-Equipment related to disconnect orders must be sanitized and removed within 45 days after the termination of services.
-G.2.6
+Туре Title Description Section New Install Orders for new services that are not Order New Service Install currently being provided by the vendor G.2.1 under EIS.
+New Install New Install with Auto Sold CLINs that are bundled as part of another G.2.2 Order New Install with Auto Sold CLIN and automatically sold along with it.
+0.2.2 Change Order Orders that require the removal of an existing service and/or SRE from one location and the re-installation of the Maure Onder identical service and/or SRE at another G.2.3 Move Order location.
+This will result in two line items on 6.2.3 the SOCN (one to remove the service from the old location and one to add it to at the new location).